_jp.jpg)

 How do you cool billions of people on a warming planet?

 Refresh is a zero electricity air cooler designed to function both outdoors and indoors.
-It is made up of terracotta, a porous and cost-effective material.
-Refresh is a little step that aims to make a difference in preserving energy, while still providing relief from the heat.
+It is designed using terracotta, a porous and cost-effective material.
+This product is a step that aims to make a difference in preserving energy, whilst providing relief from the heat.

 TYPE